Infrared Scan with Every Home Inspection

 First, we must schedule your inspection service.
 I've even provided a link, fill out the required info, and you're onto the next step.

 ↓ Make sure you schedule ↓

-Only one more step to go, this is easy peasy!
+Only one more step to go after this one.
+Isn't this easy?
 Hover your mouse and check out step 2, then you're ready for the final step.

 The Second Step

 ↓ Did you schedule yet? ↓

 We arrived at your easiest step and also the most important.
 Sit back, relax, and hover your mouse to see what step 3 entails.